 During a “Bang for your Buck” episode, experts pick apart three homeowners, in the same city, who have remodeled the same living space in their house.
 The experts determine which renovation choices each homeowner made brought the most “bang” out of their investment dollars.
 Kinda scary, right?
 But also its extremely interesting to watch which renovation choices raised the value of the home the most, and which didn’t make a bit of difference.

 Choosing what to do and what not to do in a kitchen remodel can be daunting, overwhelming and even bring a project to a screeching halt.
 Wouldn’t it be wonderful if we had a remodel wizard that told us exactly our invested dollar return?
 It’s not only hard to decide what we want personally, but it’s difficult to decipher which choices are going to give us the largest return on investment.

 Here at kitchenCRATE, we love sharing what we learn about the remodeling industry from both research and personal experience.
-We want to help you make sound decision when it comes to your kitchen remodel.
-In light of this, we did some good ol’ fashion investigative work to see how a kitchen remodel effects a homes value.
+We want to help you make a sound decision when it comes to your kitchen remodel.
+In light of this, we did some good ol’ fashion investigative work to see how a kitchen remodels effects a home’s value.
 You might be surprised by what we found from a few major remodeling resources.